9M2PJU/KWSP-EPF-Calculator/README.md

 3. Choose whether to use standard or minimum contribution rates
 4. Click "Calculate Contribution" to see your results

-## Built With

-- Jekyll - The static site generator
-- GitHub Pages - For hosting

 ## Contributing

 Feel free to submit issues or pull requests if you have suggestions for improvements.